tweag/python-monorepo-example/2019-02-06-mapping-open-source.md

 ---
-title: "Mapping a Universe of Open Source Software"
+title: "Mapping a Universe<br/>of Open Source Software"
 shortTitle: "Mapping a Universe of Open Source Software"
 author: Matthias Meschede
 ---